databendlabs/databend/tests/logictest/README.md

 # Sqllogic test

-The database return right with different handlers, for example mysql and http
+The database return right with different handlers, for example MySQL and http

 # Usage